growupboron/agl-docs/docs/5_How_To_Contribute/4_Submitting_Changes.md

 -  a change description with your logic or reasoning for the changes, followed by a blank line
 -  a Signed-off-by line, followed by a colon (Signed-off-by:)
 -  a Change-Id identifier line, followed by a colon (Change-Id:).
 Gerrit won't accept patches without this identifier.

 A commit with the above details is considered well-formed.
+[This](https://chris.beams.io/posts/git-commit/) is a very useful for the same.

 All changes and topics sent to Gerrit must be well-formed.
 Informationally, ``commit messages`` must include: